Wednesday, July 14, 12021 HE

 Here is a map I made of the run.
 The yellow highlight is where the wind was pretty light, maybe 10 knots.
 The orange is stronger, probably approaching 15 knots.
 The blue is the downwind component with the red X marking where I figure I was when my paddle broke.

-When I got to shore Annie, my wife, reminded me that the last time that I had paddled with Vital he had broken his paddle.
+When I got to shore Annie, my wife, reminded me that the last time that I had paddled with my brother he had broken his paddle.
 The dreaded Peeters paddle pop problem.

 And the kicker here was that this was the paddle from my replacement board.
 Which, I have not used very much and it is less than a year old.
 Technically my original board is still under its 2-year warranty so I will submit a claim and see what happens.
 My previous experience with iRocker for a leak in my board that was under warranty was nothing but positive.